dansileshi/Shipment-Delay-Analysis/README.md

 ## Task 1: On-Time Delivery Analysis
-The `Task1.py` script computes the percentage of shipments delivered within their scheduled time frames.
-The key steps involved are:
+The `Task1.py` script evaluates the punctuality of shipments by calculating the percentage that were delivered on time, based on their scheduled delivery windows.
+Here’s a concise overview of the process:

-- **Data Loading**: Shipment booking and GPS data are loaded from the `data/` directory.
+- **Data Loading**: The script loads shipment booking and GPS tracking data from the `data/` directory.

-- **Data Filtering**: Data is filtered to include only shipments within the period from October 1st to December 31st, 2023.
+- **Data Filtering**: It filters this data to focus only on shipments scheduled for delivery between October 1st and December 31st, 2023.

-- **Computation**: The script calculates the proportion of shipments that arrived within 30 minutes of their scheduled delivery windows.
+- **Computation**: The script determines which shipments were delivered within a 30-minute grace period of their scheduled times.
+This step involves comparing the actual delivery timestamps with the scheduled delivery windows to identify timely versus delayed shipments.

-- **Output**: Results are saved in the `results/` folder, including any relevant visualizations.
+- **Output**: The final percentage of on-time deliveries is computed and printed.

 ## Task 2: Delay Prediction and Notification
 The `Task2.py` script uses real-time data to predict potential shipment delays and automatically generates notifications for stakeholders.
 The process is outlined as follows:

 - **Data Integration**: Real-time GPS data is integrated with static shipment data.

 - **Google Maps API**: This API is utilized to fetch current travel times and distances,to estimate the time of arrival based on average speed (crude estimation).

 - **Delay Prediction**: For each shipment, the script calculates whether the updated estimated time of arrival (ETA) will exceed the scheduled delivery time.

 - **Notifications**: If a delay is predicted, the script logs this information and can be used to trigger notifications to relevant parties.

 - **Output**: All findings, specifically the earliest time a possible delay is detected, are stored in the `results/processed_shipment_data.csv` and `results/delayed_shipments_and_earliest_notification_time.csv`.

 ## Task 3: Predicting the Likelihood of Delay